dotnet/AspNetDocs/aspnet/whitepapers/aspnet4/overview.md

 [!code-html[Main](overview/samples/sample72.html)]

-In ASP.NET 4, you can set the *controlRenderingCompatabilityVersion* to "4.0".
+In ASP.NET 4, you can set the *controlRenderingCompatibilityVersion* to "4.0".
 In that case, only controls that render *input* elements will render a *disabled* attribute when the control's *Enabled* property is set to *false*.
 Controls that do not render HTML *input* elements instead render a *class* attribute that references a CSS class that you can use to define a disabled look for the control.
 For example, the *Label* control shown in the earlier example would generate the following markup:

 [!code-html[Main](overview/samples/sample73.html)]